 Rebecca Starks (secretary) is the founding editor-in-chief of Mud Season Review.
 She teaches literature and writing courses part-time for the Osher Institute of Lifelong Learning program at the University of Vermont.
-Since earning a PhD in English from Stanford University and a BA in English from Yale University, she has sought out writing communities wherever she has lived, taking workshops in poetry at The Attic Writers’ Workshop and in fiction at the 92nd Street Y; she felt instantly at home in the Burlington Writers Workshop.
-Her poems have most recently appeared or are forthcoming in Slice Magazine, The Carolina Quarterly, The Raintown Review, Mezzo Cammin, Antiphon and Crab Orchard Review.
-Her short story “Roman Road” was a finalist for the 2015 Jack Dyer Fiction Prize and was published in Crab Orchard Review.
+Since earning a PhD in English from Stanford University, she has sought out writing communities wherever she has lived; she felt instantly at home in the Burlington Writers Workshop.
+Her poems have appeared in Rattle, Slice, Ocean State Review, Crab Orchard Review, and elsewhere.
+Her short fiction has appeared in Tahoma Literary Review and Crab Orchard Review.
 After three years in a co-housing community in Burlington, she and her family have moved to a log cabin in the Richmond, Vermont woods.
 For links to her work visit: rebeccastarks.com